 If a crash is unavoidable:

-- Pull off the road, turn on your emergency flashers and be cautious of other traffic if you leave your vehicle.
+- Pull off the road, turn on your emergency flashers, and be cautious of other traffic if exit your vehicle.

 - Report the crash to the nearest police agency and your insurance company.

-Remember to buckle up, as safety belts are motorists best defense in the event of a crash.
+Remember to buckle up, as seat belts are motorists' best defense in the event of a crash.